 Schedule your reception for a day other than a Saturday.
 We had our event on a Friday evening because it’s not typically a day for weddings.
 This made it cheaper and easier to book the few vendors that we used.

 Consider your guest list carefully.
 Our rule of thumb for friends was that if we’d never invited someone to our house, or they’d never invited us to theirs, they weren’t on the list.
 We don’t have large extended families, so that part of the guest list was reasonable, and we invited all relatives that our immediate families wanted there.
 Children (except for family members, who all happened to be over age 8) were excluded: A cocktail party isn’t an appropriate setting for kids, anyway.

 Go for simple invitations.
 We used seal-and-send invites with an all-in-one design on which you can print your invitation.
 The format we chose included a response card on a perforated lower section.
 Just fold, seal and mail — no envelopes needed!
 Since the RSVP card was a tear-off postcard, we saved on postage again.

 Limit attendants.
 We didn’t have bridesmaids or groomsmen since we had such a small ceremony.
 This saved us from buying attendant gifts and having a rehearsal dinner.
 It also saved our friends and family from having to buy specific dresses or pay to rent suits.

 If you have a rehearsal dinner, host it at home or a park.
 Enlist a few friends and family members to help you make food.
 Choose a meal that’s easy to serve a crowd, like pulled pork and other picnic favorites.

 Instead of a traditional bridal gown, consider buying a bridesmaid’s dress in white or ivory.
-Most dresses can be ordered in either of those colors.
+Most dresses can be ordered in those colors.
 You can also choose an evening dress that isn’t specifically made for a wedding.
 I opted for a beachy wedding dress for the ceremony and a Grecian-style bridesmaid’s dress in ivory for the reception and paid well under $1,000 total.
 Check out 5 ways to save on a wedding dress for more ideas.